jackmaden/philosophybreak/README.md

-Philosophy Break is home to short, informative articles designed to spark curiosity about particular talking points in philosophy.
+Philosophy Break is a social enterprise dedicated to getting more people engaged with philosophy.
+Learn more about us here: https://philosophybreak.com/about/